tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	(no creatures, state machines, or conditional events)

 TBD: New Classes
+	TBD: create Consumable Class with Food and Drink child classes TBD Create cheese and bottle of wate and stale bisuits as obj (conditional event on biscuits)
 	TBD: Create class LeverSetVal and objects left_lever, middle_lever, right_lever
 		TBD: Create method pull()
 			TBD: set lever value based on up or down (start down; down = 0)